DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-24-merging-the-personal-statement.md

 ---
-title: Merging the Personal Statement
+title: Merging the personal statement
 description: We merged the two personal statement sections into one and improved the guidance around what we say to candidates to help them write a good personal statement
 date: 2023-03-03
 tags: